William Penn State Forest

-Citizens may review the newest draft version of the William Penn SFRMP (PDF).
-Citizens also may express their views by completing an online survey.
+Citizens may review the newest draft of the William Penn SFRMP (PDF).

 The Bureau of Forestry has adopted “ecosystem management” as its principal strategy for managing state forests.
 This approach seeks to conserve the natural patterns and processes of the forest while advancing long-term sustainability.